 The entire day was spent outside in the sun and/or water.
 The job had its trying moments – I had to brace my body against the waves, all while holding the underwater gear steady to grab shots of Jason and Rory.
 I had to be patient with the guys too.
 After all, they were new to the experience and falling off the board was inevitable.
 It’s not easy, directing a boat captain, fighting currents, and instructing two beginner paddle boarders, all while trying to get great shots.

 I know it sounds like the job was all work.
-However, when you’re workin on Bald Head, the lines between work and play become hard to define.
+However, when you’re working on Bald Head, th lines between work and play become hard to define.
 Not only did I get to step outside the routine of my job and experience something new, I had the chance to spend time with some great people.
 In the evening, we all washed away the salt and sand from the day, enjoyed a delicious meal together, and sat around to chat.
 And for dessert?
 A nice game of cards while listening to and sharing the music that spoke to us.
 All in all, not a bad way to spend the day.

 I’ve been to Bald Head more times than I can count.
 And yes, I’ve photographed many different things over the years.
 But this experience was still a first for me.

 P.S.
 Rest in peace to the iPhone that was lost at sea during this assignment.